SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - f.
 Set the spacing between the letters to 20px
 - g.
 Add a wavy plum underline

+#### Section 7: Coding Exercise 11 - Checkerboard

+Create a simple checkerboard pattern by making the even squares black and the odd squares red.
+The solution needs to select both the even and odd squares.

 ### The Projects

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).